3. Proposal Preparation Instructions and Requirements

 State the specific objectives of the Phase I R/R&D effort including the technical questions posed in the subtopic description that must be answered to determine the feasibility of the proposed innovation.

-Note: All offerors submitting proposals addressing TAV subtopics that are planning to use NASA IP must describe their planned developments with the IP.
-The NASA Research License Application should be added as an attachment at the end of the proposal and will not count towards the page limit.
+TAV Note: All offerors submitting proposals who are planning to use NASA IP must describe their planned developments with the IP.
+The NASA Research License Application should be added as an attachment at the end of the proposal and will not count towards the 23-page limit (See paragraph 1.6).

 Part 4: Work Plan